LAMP: Language-Assisted Motion Planning for Controllable Video Generation: Method

 \paragraph{Syntax} Each motion program is represented as an ordered list of motion tags: \lfbox[rtight]{\texttt{\motion}} \lfbox[rtight]{\texttt{modifier\_1}} \lfbox[rtight]{\texttt{modifier\_2}} \dots \lfbox[rtight]{\texttt{modifier\_n}}, where the \motion specifies the base motion primitive and the subsequent modifiers refine its parameters.
 Any unspecified modifier defaults to its canonical~value.

-\paragraph{Base Primitives} Inspired by CameraBench’s primitive taxonomy, our DSL defines four canonical motion primitives that together cover most cinematic operations such as following, revealing, and encircling a subject (see Fig.~\ref{fig:DSL}): \begin{enumerate} \item \textbf{Free-form:} Unconstrained 6-DoF motion for either objects or cameras. \item \textbf{Orbit track:} The camera revolves around a target object at a fixed or variable radius. \item \textbf{Tail track:} The camera follows an object with a configurable temporal offset. \item \textbf{Rotation track:} The camera rotates in place to maintain framing or reveal the scene. \end{enumerate} These primitives capture core narrative functions such as following, revealing, and encircling a subject.
-Currently, our DSL assumes a single primary object for simplicity.
+\paragraph{Base Primitives} Inspired by CameraBench’s primitive taxonomy, our DSL defines four canonical motion primitives that together cover most cinematic operations such as following, revealing, and encircling a subject (see Fig.~\ref{fig:DSL}): \begin{enumerate} \item \textbf{Free-form:} Unconstrained 6-DoF motion for either objects or cameras. \item \textbf{Orbit track:} The camera revolves around a target object at a fixed or variable radius. \item \textbf{Tail track:} The camera follows an object with a configurable temporal offset. \item \textbf{Rotation track:} The camera rotates in place to maintain framing or reveal the scene. \end{enumerate}

 \paragraph{Modifiers} Each motion primitive is parameterized by translational controls \texttt{(lat, vert, depth)}, rotational controls \texttt{(yaw, pitch, roll)}, and temporal or stylistic cues such as \texttt{(speed\_fast, ease\_in, jitter\_low)}.
 Modifiers are expressed as key–value pairs \texttt{(k, v)}, forming a concise grammar that is both human-readable and machine-parsable.
 A complete list of supported modifiers for each primitive is provided in the supplementary.